 What has happened?
 The first time I stayed at this hotel, construction workers flocked the ground floor.
 There were no restaurant, no bar… you get the idea.
 The hotel sort of lived up to the word that was going around.
 “It will never be completed”, people said.
 Had they run out of money?
 After all they had been building it for almost four years… And finally it opened.
 Despite not having a proper place to dine in, it was a hotel that delivered from day one.

-Yes, it does.
-The 21-storey glass tower between Essex and Ludlow is still a very cool place.
-Marcel Wanders designed the bar as well as the restaurant.
+It did.
+The 21-storey glass tower between Essex and Ludlow is still a cool place.
+Marcel Wanders designed the bar as well as the restaurant; they have now been refurbished.
 The penthouse comes with a Zaha Hadid-signature.
 The rooms are by India Mahdavi.
 The hotel design shop is gone.
 Its space is now occupied by the salon of celebrity-wrangling hairstylist Ricardo Rojas who is supposed to be a bit of a celebrity himself (since when did guys who cut hair become celebrities?).

-And the rooms are still cool and spacious enough, with floor to ceiling windows and (drumroll…) a view!
-My room had a balcony, something that is still a novelty in NYC.
+Rooms are still cool and spacious enough, with floor to ceiling windows and (drumroll…) a view!
+My first room had a balcony, something that is still a novelty in NYC.
 The bathrooms, featuring Japanese bath tubs for two, are still of gargantuan size considered that it is still New York we’re talking about.
 Still.
+My last room (visited in January 2014) had a ginormous, north-facing balcony and a splendid view of East Village and Midtown.

 So what has changed?